 Adaptogenic Herbs: Adaptogens are herbs that help the body adapt to stress, including physical stressors like exposure to an allergen.
-You can drink (or take as a tincture) astragalus and/or reishi to build the immune system 1-3 months before allergy season begins.
-More info on recommended amounts in the posts I just linked to.
+It may be helpful to drink (or take as a tincture) astragalus and/or reishi 1-3 months before allergy season begins.

-Liver Support: Your liver has the job of removing all allergens and toxins, including excess histamine.
-To reduce the likelihood of your liver getting overwhelmed, thus reducing its ability to clear histamine, you can decrease your exposure to environmental toxins, processed food, sugary foods (which your liver also has to process), and allergens themselves.
+Liver Support: Your liver’s job is to filter out allergens, toxins, metabolic byproducts, used hormones and other compounds like excess histamine.
+To reduce the likelihood of your liver getting overwhelmed with too much to process – thus reducing its ability to clear histamine – you can decrease your exposure to environmental toxins, processed food, sugary foods (which your liver also has to process), and allergens themselves.

 Whether you choose long-term lifestyle solutions, yearly preventatives, short-term natural allergy remedies, or all three, hopefully now you’ve got the tools you need to enjoy the sunshine outside.